rkapsi/gibson/README.md

 ### Core

 This is the model that gets serialized into JSON.
+Every `non-null` value gets serialized into JSON and the `@RiakKey` annotated field gets stripped out and is used as the primary key in Riak.

 ### Appender